Rifampin/isoniazid/pyrazinamide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, or an enzyme problem called porphyria.
-Tell your doctor if you have been addicted to alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, or porphyria (an enzyme problem).
+Tell your doctor if your drink alcohol.

 Possible Side Effects While Using This Medicine